Yukatchu: Ryukyuan Caste System

-The Yukatchu class was also responsible for the development of and training in the traditional fighting style, called Ti (Te), which developed into modern-day Karate.
-The Ryukyuan Yukatchu kept their fighting techniques secret, usually passing down the most devastating fighting forms to only one member of the family per generation, usually the eldest son.
+The Yukatchu class was also responsible for the development of and training methodology of their martial knowledge called Ti (Te).
+Later those knowledgeable in Ti’s methods would guide development of modern-day Karate in the educational system of Okinawa.
+The Ryukyuan Yukatchu kept their family martial knowledge secret, passing down the methods proven reliable in family information transmitted directly to only one heir per generation, usually the eldest son.
+Each family retaining their unique perspective of knowledge in a perpetual process of living contribution with refinement.

 The Unarmed Ryukyuan scholar-officials

 The first time that the Yukatchu's weapons were confiscated was during the reign of King Shō Shin (1477–1526), who centralized the Ryukyu Kingdom by forcing the Aji to leave their respective Magiri and move to Shuri.
 He confiscated weapons from commoners and Yukatchu who weren't part of the Ryukyuan military to lower the possibility of rebellion.
 The second time that the Yukatchu were disarmed was after the invasion of 1609 by Satsuma Domain, which prohibited the carrying of weapons by the Yukatchu.

-The Yukatchu were not completely without weapons however.
+The Yukatchu, however, were not completely without weapons.
 Historians in Okinawa have recovered documents that state that Satsuma outlawed the ownership and sale of firearms in Okinawa, but the Yukatchu class and above were allowed to keep firearms that were already in their family's possession.

 Toshihiro Oshiro, historian and Okinawan martial arts master, states:

 Meiji Period

 Undoubtedly the Yukatchu class was the hardest hit by the changing times.
 They were the only class that did not have a clear place in the modern world.
-In 1872, the Japanese Meiji government unilaterally proclaimed that the Ryukyu Kingdom was then Ryukyu Domain.
+In 1872, the Japanese Meiji government proclaimed that the Ryukyu Kingdom was then Ryukyu Domain.
 In 1879, the Meiji government abolished the Ryukyu Domain and created Okinawa Prefecture, annexing the former kingdom.